blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 ===========================

-The Blender releases distributed from blender.org include a complete Python installation on all platforms, this has the disadvantage that any extensions you have installed in your systems Python wont be found by Blender.
+The Blender releases distributed from blender.org include a complete Python installation on all platforms, this has the disadvantage that any extensions you have installed in your systems Python won't be found by Blender.

 There are 2 ways around this: